eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 # How to install the workbench manually
 (if not available in FreeCAD-addons)
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
-- Go to the 'Mod' folder, next to the 'Macro' folder
+- Go to the 'Mod' folder, NEXT TO the 'Macro' folder (or make it)
 - download a copy of this repository and put it in the Mod folder
 - IMPORTANT!
 Rename the folder to "Pyramids-and-Polyhedrons" (remove "-master")
 - (re)start FreeCAD